Feyerabend/ABC80/abc802/README.md

 * [SCRUSS.BAS](SCRUSS.BAS) Original program.
 * [SCRUSS2.BAS](SCRUSS2.BAS) Changed timing for ABC802.

-I do agree with *not* using any special `POKE`, machine code or assembly routines. *It's not BASIC*.
+I do agree with *not* using any special `POKE` e.g. turning off interrupts, using machine code or any assembly routines. *It's not BASIC*.
+It doesn't measure the BASIC.

 [^scruss]: https://scruss.com/blog/2020/12/17/bench64-a-new-basic-benchmark-index-for-8-bit-computers/